ashishachopra/SF_RT_InteractiveSFMgIceB/README.md

   - `make_connection()` — replace `snowflake.connector` with the target driver.
 Most (`databricks-sql-connector`, `clickhouse-connect`, `psycopg2`) follow the DBAPI 2.0 `connect/cursor/execute/fetch` shape, so the worker loop needs little change.
   - **Server-side metrics** — `QUERY_TAG` + `ACCOUNT_USAGE.QUERY_HISTORY` has no direct equivalent elsewhere.
 You would fall back to **client-side latency** (wrap each `execute()` in `time.perf_counter()`), which every engine supports but which underreports as noted above.
   - **Session/DDL specifics** — `USE_CACHED_RESULT`, interactive-table/warehouse DDL, and the setup script are Snowflake-only.

-A cross-engine comparison is only fair if each engine is configured and warmed correctly by someone who knows it well — otherwise you are benchmarking your own misconfiguration.
-Keep that caveat front-and-center if you publish comparative results.

 ## Files